-To take up any of these Cosy Homes Scheme offers, they can’t be contracted online so either fill in this form to receive a callback or directly call the supplier for more information.
+To take up any of these Cosy Homes Scheme offers, they can’t be contracted online.
+You'll need to either fill in this form to receive a callback or directly call the supplier for more information.

-Energy Bioenergy is the largest anaerobic digestion plant in Ireland and is the fruit of a collaboration between Energia and Panda.
-The Bioenergy plant began operations in Huntstown Dublin in 2019 after an agreement worth €50m was signed between the two companies.
+Energia Bioenergy is the largest anaerobic digestion plant in Ireland.
+It is the fruit of a collaboration between Energia and Panda Power.
+The Bioenergy plant began operations in Huntstown, Dublin in 2019 after an agreement worth €50m was signed between the two companies.

-Panda will supply Energia with 70,000 tonnes of organic waste which is to be converted into electricity.
+Panda Power will supply Energia with 70,000 tonnes of organic waste, which is to then be converted into electricity.
 Remnants of the anaerobic digestion process will be used as organic fertilizer.